-Note: For the five-year period beginning January 1, 2014, the following instructions are mandatory.
+Note: For the period beginning January 1, 2014 and extending through September 30, 2019 (or other date as required by law), the following instructions are mandatory.
 The following box should be checked for all waivers that furnish waiver services to the 42 CFR §435.217 group effective at any point during this time period.

 Spousal impoverishment rules under §1924 of the Act are used to determine the eligibility of individuals with a community spouse for the special home and community-based waiver group.
-In the case of a participant with a community spouse, the State uses spousal post-eligibility rules under §1924 of the Act.
+In the case of a participant with a community spouse, the state uses spousal post-eligibility rules under §1924 of the Act.